 Out went anything that was really old, flavourless or unappealing, including some dried rosemary – I have fresh growing in the garden, all year round, so why bother?

 Of the remaining spices, mixes and herbs, there were only two that I wasn’t sure about, juniper and fenugreek seeds.

 The juniper must have been bought for something specific, but I have forgotten what.
 I tried using some at Christmas with cranberries, but the flavour was far too strong.

 The fenugreek seeds are something that I occasionally use for sprouting; they have a bitterness and a distinct curry aroma, that can make an interesting addition to a salad or as a garnish.

 I got some wonderful suggestions from the lovely members of the 5:2 Intermittent Fasting Recipes from Around the World group (a real mouthful in more ways than one!)

-- Juniper as a partner for game, such as venison or wild boar.
+- Juniper as a partner for game with the , such as venison or the league system.

 - mmmmmmm a chopped shallot soup with thyme, juniper, garlic and bay leaf…